 Center for Competitiveness and Prosperity Research

-The Center for Competitiveness and Prosperity Research is a research unit of the L. William Seidman Research Institute.
-It specializes in applied economic and demographic research, with a geographic emphasis on Arizona and the metropolitan Phoenix area.
+The Center for Competitiveness and Prosperity Research specializes in applied economic and demographic research, with a geographic emphasis on Arizona and the metropolitan Phoenix area.

 The Center administers the Productivity and Prosperity Project: An Analysis of Economic Competitiveness (P3), and the Office of the University Economist.
-These ongoing initiatives began in 2005 and are sponsored by university president Michael M. Crow.
+These ongoing initiatives began in 2005 and are sponsored by ASU President Dr. Michael M. Crow.

 It also conducts research projects under sponsorship of private businesses, nonprofit organizations, government entities, and other ASU units.